grafalex82/hellozigbee/Readme.md

 To run tests:
 - Install python and pytest
-- Register the switch in the zigbee2mqtt, name it `my_test_switch`
+- Register the switch in the zigbee2mqtt
-- Edit `tests\pytest.ini` file, specify parameters applicable for your setup (COM port, zigbee2mqtt address, etc)
+- Edit `tests\pytest.ini` file, specify parameters applicable for your setup (COM port, zigbee2mqtt address, device name, target board name, etc)
 - `cd tests`
 - `pytest`

+The `-o` pytest option can be used to override default pytest.ini settings:
+- `-o device_name=XXXXXX` to specify zigbee2mqtt device name
+- `-o target_board=QBKG12LM` to set the proper device type
+- `-o port=COM10` to set the COM port

 # Documentation